4 min read

-Can your interior project benefit from using Figma?
+Can your interior project benefit from using Figma and a touch of AI?
 Of course it can!

 If you're lucky enough to have your own home, or at least a flexible landlord, you may be familiar with the concept of renovating.

-But renovations rarely starts with a sledgehammer.
-They start with a plan.
-And what better way to do that than in your familiar, everyday design software?
-Let's look at some tips for using Figma for interior and renovation planning:
+Renovations rarely starts with a sledgehammer though, they start with a plan.
+And what better way to start planning than in your familiar, everyday design software?
+Let's look at some tips for using Figma for renovation:

 Floor plan